-The Board of Directors and its committees held the following number of meetings during the fiscal year ended December 31, 2017:
+The Board of Directors and its committees held the following number of meetings during the fiscal year ended December 31, 2019:

 Board 5

-Audit and Finance Committee 9
+Audit and Finance Committee 13

-Compensation Committee 6
+Compensation Committee 11

-Corporate Governance and Nominating Committee 4
+Corporate Governance and Nominating Committee 6

-Each incumbent director attended at least 75% of the total number of meetings of the Board of Directors and the committees on which he or she served during the year.
-It is the Board's policy for non-employee directors to meet as necessary, but at least twice a year, in executive session to consider such matters as they deem appropriate without management being present.
-In 2017, the non-employee directors met in executive session five times.
+Each of the incumbent directors attended 100% of the Board meetings and, on average, attended 98.2% of the Committee meetings on which he or she served during the year (note: Mr. Mizell joined the Board in February 2020 and thus, he is not included in the attendance calculation during 2019).
+It is the Board's policy for independent, non-employee directors to meet in executive session as necessary, but at least twice a year, to consider such matters as they deem appropriate without management being present.
+In 2019, the independent, non-employee directors met in executive session of the Board at each of the five Board meetings.

-We expect all Board members to attend the annual general meeting, but from time to time other commitments prevent all directors from attending the meeting.
-All of the then current directors attended the 2017 annual general meeting of shareholders.
+We expect all directors to attend the annual general meeting, but from time to time, other commitments may prevent all directors from attending the meeting.
+All of the directors (except for Mr. Mizell who joined the Board in February 2020) attended the 2019 Annual General Meeting of Shareholders.